 Here is what some of our days looked like:

 However God can intervene and bring about changes in our lives that we don’t understand or don’t want to accept.
-As in our case at the moment.
-As of the yr.
+As in our case in the yr.
 2010, Dakota, my oldest, started attending public school for the first time.
 It was the only way he could play football.
-He eats drinks and sleeps football.
-That is his passion.
+He ate, drank and slept football.
+That was his passion.
+I did not want to rob him of his passion for the game.
+He wound up playing all through Jr. High and High School with alot of wonderful memories.

 I don’t always agree with everything that goes on in a public school, and believe me I have voiced my opinion on some things, but some things we just have to accept.
 Life is not always fair.
 Also, my pastors wife helped me realize something too.
 Their daughter is one grade lower than my oldest and she said, “Tracy, I don’t like public school either for our child, but I have prayed and God has given me a peace because our daughter can be a walking testimony and witness to other children at school.
 Ask God to use your children as well.”
 I never looked at it that way.
 Now, have they got caught up in some drama, yes they have.
 But they have gleaned from it.
 My kids are not perfect they can get swept away by something that sounds and looks good, but they belong to God and I have to trust and believe his hands of protection are on my children.
 Starting from the day they are born, it is how they are raised in the home that makes the difference.